skorokithakis/catt/README.rst

 Please note that the Chromecast has a slow CPU but a reasonably recent version of Google Chrome.
 The display resolution is 1280x720.

-If you want to pass youtube-dl options to catt through the `-y` command-line flag, you need to use youtube-dl's `internal option name <https://github.com/ytdl-org/youtube-dl/blob/master/youtube_dl/__init__.py#L317>`_, rather than its command-line name.
+If you want to pass yt-dlp options to catt through the `-y` command-line flag, you need to use yt-dlp's `internal option name <https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/__init__.py#L620>`_, rather than its command-line name.

-If you notice that catt stops working with video sites (YouTube, Vimeo, etc), just upgrade youtube-dl with `pip install -U youtube-dl` and that will probably fix it.
-This is because sites keep changing and youtube-dl is updated very regularly to keep them all working.
+If you notice that catt stops working with video sites (YouTube, Vimeo, etc), just upgrade yt-dlp with `pip install -U yt-dlp` and that will probably fix it.
+This is because sites keep changing and yt-dlp is updated very regularly to keep them all working.

 You can also run ``catt`` in Docker, if you prefer::